shaglama/HeatLedgerInstallScript/README.md

  Example:
     ./installNode.sh -accountNumber="18204334369979641558" -walletSecret="THIS IS NOT A REAL WALLET SECRET"

- The script will download the latest software, setup your config file, create a service to launch and monitor the node, and start the node in a screen session so it is easy to view from anywhere and you don't have to leave a terminal running.
+ The script will download the latest software, setup your config file, create a service to launch and monitor the node, and start the node in a screen session so it is easy to view from anywhere and you don't have to leave a terminal running.It will also issue the command to the node to start forging after the node is up.
 The script will also create several helper scripts in the same folder.
 The most important one to know about is uninstall.sh.
 This script will remove all changes made by the install script. usage

  ./uninstall.sh